- Anthony G. Nuzzo

 Joseph A. Gordon is a Partner in the Newton, Massachusetts Law Firm of Kline and Gordon, LLP.
 He has been a practicing attorney for over 40 years and has substantial experience, representing small businesses, commercial and residential real estate transactions and commercial litigation.
 Over the years, Mr. Gordon has represented numerous greater Boston banks in commercial and residential loan closings, workouts, commercial litigation, and foreclosures.

-Peter N. Gordon is Chairman of the Investment and Asset Liability Management Committee; and a member of two additional Bank committees: Audit and Compliance; and Corporate Governance and Nominating.
-He is a Senior Vice President of Payment Network Solutions at FIS supporting the strategic direction, profitability and long-range growth of the Payment Network Solutions group.
+Peter N. Gordon is a Senior Vice President of Payment Network Solutions at FIS supporting the strategic direction, profitability and long-range growth of the Payment Network Solutions group.
 Mr. Gordon’s responsibility also includes PayNet, the industry’s first global real-time non-card based payments network for domestic and international money movement.
 FIS is a leading global provider of technology and services to the financial services industry, serving more than 14,000 clients in more than 100 countries.
 Previously, Mr. Gordon was a partner at eCom Advisors, which was sold to FIS in April of 2010. eCom Advisors was a strategic financial services consulting firm specializing in developing the next generation of direct banking services, including applications for online and mobile banking, online account opening for loans and deposits and electronic bill payment.
 Mr. Gordon has more than 20 years of experience in strategy, IT and banking and is a recognized speaker on e-commerce, direct banking and CRM related topics.
 Prior to joining eCom Advisors, Mr. Gordon served as a Senior Vice President of the Direct Bank for RBS Citizens, where he was responsible for online banking, bill payment and the bank’s web and phone banking sales channels.
 Prior to working at RBS Citizens, Mr. Gordon spent 15 years as a consultant for EDS, KPMG, Renaissance and ZEFER serving leading financial services companies as well as several early and mid-stage companies.
 Mr. Gordon has a bachelor’s degree in finance and a bachelor’s degree in management information systems from Syracuse University and has an MBA from Babson College.
 He has also completed Executive Education at the MIT Sloan School.

 Salvatore Guerrera is the founder and President of Sajo - the premier global company providing services to finish high-end Retail Chain Stores.
 Clients include Williams-Sonoma, GAP, Apple, Tommy Hilfiger, Aldo Shoes, and more.
 Sajo has its corporate headquarters in Montreal with two offices in the US and one in London.
 Sajo has three manufacturing plants worldwide and the company just started a new division for Asia in China.
 Mr. Guerrera is active in causes that will benefit the human race.
 For example, he and his wife started the CURE Foundation for helping to find a cure for breast cancer.
 He and some friends started PRO CURE for helping to find a cure for prostate cancer.
 He helped to start National Denim Day in Canada - where company employees could wear jeans one day per week.
 He also sits on many boards.